uyuni-project/uyuni-rfc/accepted/0000-salt-new-maintaining-workflow.md

 </services>
 ```

-The rest of the files will be automatically pulled by the service, as they are enabled here.
-This package will be automatically refreshed by OBS at any new commit at `openSUSE/release/xxxx` branch.
+NOTE: This package will be automatically refreshed by OBS at any new commit at `openSUSE/release/xxxx` branch.

 #### `systemsmanagement:saltstack/salt`

 This is our ready-to-consume OBS package.
-It is linked to `systemsmanagement:saltstack:github/salt`, but here we disable the services and manually run them to get the spec file, changelog and obsinfo/obscpio files, so the package can be submitted to openSUSE or SLE.
+We set the devel package (osc setdevelpackage) for this OBS package to `systemsmanagement:saltstack:github/salt`, but here we disable the services and manually run them to get the spec file, changelog and obsinfo/obscpio files, so the package can be submitted to openSUSE or SLE.

-The `_service` file should look like:
+The `_service` file here should look like:

 ```
 <services>